 Ranking for a Bulleted List Snippet: Similar to how you'd optimize content for a numbered list snippet, formatting your post as a bulleted list is key to ranking here.
 It’s also important to keep your header intro simple and to-the-point.
 If your content isn’t ranking for a bulleted snippet, try changing up your header to a different search query.
 Or, try adding more bullets, more detail, or boosting traffic to your post through social media, email marketing, or paid advertising.

-4. Table Snippets
+4. How to Optimize for Table Snippets

 Tables are used to show an aggregate of data in an easily digestible format.
 The information is usually formatted as a table on the original site and re-formatted as a table in Google.
 The result may only show a portion of the table, especially if the search query is targeted.